AVLtoday City Guide Play Banner

 • Pet-friendly: Yes, on leash

-This city-owned park peers above the French Broad River with a surprising number of wooded trails (plus specific zones for mountain bikers and frisbee golfers) that weave throughout the forested area.
-Be warned: it can be easy to get turned around here, but there’s usually plenty of friendly folks willing to point you in the right direction.
+This city-owned park peers above the French Broad River with a surprising number of wooded trails (plus, specific zones for mountain bikers and frisbee golfers) that weave throughout the forested area.
+Be warned: It can be easy to get turned around here, but there’s usually plenty of friendly folks willing to point you in the right direction.

 French Broad River Greenway, Asheville